In some cases, we earn commissions from affiliate links in our posts.

 Watch it: Prime

-Vera is based on the books of Ann Cleeves, and the series follows DCI Vera Stanhope as she works obsessively for the Northumberland & City Police.
-Part of season 11 has now premiered, and Vera: Season 11, Part 2 will premiere in 2022.
+Vera is based on the Vera Stanhope novels by Ann Cleeves, and the series follows DCI Vera Stanhope as she works obsessively for the Northumberland & City Police.
+Though grumpy and a bit disheveled, her mind is sharp.

 Helen Mirren stars as Detective Jane Tennison in this series about a woman making her way through the ranks of the police force in a time when sexism was a given.
 Watch it HERE

 There's also a prequel, Prime Suspect: Tennison, which you can watch HERE.

 Lauren Lyle (Outlander) stars in this adaptation of Scottish author Val McDermid's Karen Pirie series.
 The first series adapted her novel The Distant Echo.

 When teenager Rosie Duff (Anna Russell-Martin, Casualty) was found brutally murdered in the Scottish university town of St Andrews back in 1996, it was assumed to be the work of three drunken students who were discovered at the scene, claiming to have found her body.
 With minimal forensic evidence, however, the case stalled.

 Twenty-five years later, someone is trying to kill the case by assigning it to a relatively inexperienced detective, DS Karen Pirie.
 Will she be able to get to the bottom of such a cold case?
 For those who enjoyed season 1, there's good news – Karen Pirie will return for season 2.

 After an early retirement from her PR career in London, Agatha Raisin buys a lovely Cotswold cottage and retires to the village of Carsley.
 It doesn't take long before she's mixing with the locals – and a variety of murders.
 Once canceled, Acorn TV brought this one back from the grave, creating two additional seasons before the pandemic disrupted further production.